Thailand Digital Nomad Visa Guide (2024)

 Yes, you are eligible to apply for Thailand digital nomad visa even if you reside in any country other than the US or EU countries.

-However, check if you would automatically lose residency in your current country if you apply for a Thai digital nomad visa.
+However, it’s important to check if you would automatically lose residency in your current country of residence if you apply for a Thai digital nomad visa.

 Can I work remotely in Thailand on a tourist visa?